Homelander: The Boys (2006–2012)

 From Herogasm onward, Homelander resolves to free himself and the superhero community from Vought-American's control.
-In Over the Hill with the Swords of a Thousand Men, he leads the other superheroes in a coup d'etat against the United States, launching an attack on the White House and killing everyone inside, including the President.
+In Over the Hill with the Swords of a Thousand Men, he leads the other superheroes in a coup d'etat against the United States, launching an attack on the White House and killing everyone inside, including the president.
 During the subsequent confrontation between Homelander and Butcher, the masked Black Noir arrives in the Oval Office and reveals himself as a clone of Homelander (the first of the Seven grown after him), created solely to kill Homelander if he ever went rogue.
 Gradually driven insane due to not being allowed to kill Homelander, Noir reveals he committed the atrocities in the photos, including raping Butcher's wife, to trick the initially truly benevolent Homelander so that Noir would finally be allowed to fulfill his purpose.
 Outraged, Homelander attacks Black Noir.
-The remainder of their fight takes place off-panel, with a greatly injured Noir reappearing several pages later holding the headless remains of Homelander's torso, before being killed himself by Billy Butcher.
+Black Noir and Homelander violently brutalise each other as Butcher flees, due to Homelander's lasers destroying the room.
+A badly wounded Noir emerges from the White House holding only a section of Homelander's arm and ribs, having torn him apart with his bare hands.
+Butcher then orders the waiting Marines to open fire, bringing Noir to his knees, before killing him by beating his head open with a crowbar and crushing his prefrontal cortex with his hands, hoping that Noir's memory of raping Becca is destroyed in the process.

+DC K.O.: Boss Battle (2026)

+Homelander was incorporated into the DC Multiverse over the comic-book event DC K.O. in 2026, revealed to still be alive in other universes, where he takes on Superman in a one-on-one duel, with Superman noting Homelander's laser vision to be equal to his own.